-Washingtonians are fortunate to have inherited a city fabric that is mostly well-maintained and uninterrupted by urban wasteland.
+Washingtonians benefit from a city fabric that is mostly well-maintained and uninterrupted by urban wasteland.
 Most of the redevelopment downtown and in city neighborhoods is respectful of the city's historic context and building traditions.
-Fine examples of innovative modern architecture have brought visual energy and a fresh feel to in town neighborhoods and even the National Mall.
+Fine examples of innovative modern architecture have brought visual energy and a fresh feel to in-town neighborhoods and even the National Mall.